FamilySearch/pewpew/guide/src/old-version-diffs.md

 In `0.5.x`, the `send` field of a [provides](./config/endpoints-section.md/provides-subsection) had a default value that was dependent on how other fields in the endpoint were set.
-This behavior was not reimplemented, so `send` is now required.
+This behavior was not reimplemented for the current config handler, so `send` is now required.